A (1+epsilon)-Approximation for Makespan Scheduling with Precedence Constraints using LP Hierarchies: Step (4) --- Scheduling Top Jobs

 \begin{proof} We want to use a matching-based argument.
 For this sake, we consider the bipartite graph with jobs on one side and subintervals on the other.
 Formally, we define a graph $G = (V, U, E^+)$ with $V = J_{\textrm{top}}$, $U = \{1,\ldots,p\}$ where the nodes $i \in U$ have capacity $\textrm{cap}(I_i)$, and edges

-Then the neighborhood of each top job includes every interval in which it is fractionally scheduled in $y^{**}$.
-Moreover, each of the bottom jobs $j \in J_{\textrm{bottom}}'$ has been assigned by $\sigma$ to precisely that interval $I_i$ with $y_{j,I_i}^{**}=1$.
-Hence $y^{**}$ gives a $V$-perfect fractional matching that respects the given capacities $\textrm{cap}(I_i)$.
+We say that a matching $M$ is \emph{$V$-perfect} if it covers every node in $V$.
+Then the neighborhood of each top job includes every interval in which it is fractionally scheduled in $\bm{x}^{**}$.
+Moreover, each of the bottom jobs $j \in J_{\textrm{bottom}}'$ has been assigned by $\sigma$ to precisely that interval $I_i$ with $x_{j,I_i}^{**}=1$.
+Hence $\bm{x}^{**}$ gives a $V$-perfect fractional matching that respects the given capacities $\textrm{cap}(I_i)$.
 In bipartite graphs, the existence of a \emph{fractional} $V$-perfect matching implies the existence of an \emph{integral} $V$-perfect matching, see e.g.~\cite{CombinatorialOptimizationBook-Schrijver-2003}.

 However, in order to assign the top jobs to slots within release times and deadlines we are only allowed to use the smaller set of edges

 For any $J^* \subseteq V$, we let $N^+(J^*)$ be the neighborhood of $J^*$ along edges in $E^+$ and let $N(J^*)$ be its neighborhood along edges in $E$.
 Let the magnitude of a neighborhood $|N(J^*)|$ be defined as the sum of capacities of the nodes it contains.
 By \emph{Hall's Theorem}~\cite{CombinatorialOptimizationBook-Schrijver-2003}, the minimum number of \emph{exposed} $V$-nodes in a maximum matching in $E$ is precisely